Cirice/cirice.github.io/_posts/2017-11-18-curse-of-dimensionality.md

 * As you can see, as $$D$$ gets bigger and bigger with limited number of the existing data $$(N)$$, many of this squares and cubes(hyper-cubes in bigger dimensions) will be empty(pay attention to the exponential growth of the number of hyper-cubes i.e. $$n^D$$) whereas the number of the data points does not grow exponentially(as shown in the figure below).
 This results in a sparse representation of the $$N$$ data points(on average $$\frac{N}{n^d}$$ data points for each hyper-cube!) and could cripple many algorithms because these algorithms usually need **sufficient** number of data points in a space with dimension $$D$$ but as as you will experience in the real world, most of the time, the set of data points is not **big enough**!.

 ![Curse of dimensionality](http://habedi.me/img/curse.png)
-<center>the volume of the space grows exponentially with increase in D</center>
+<center>The volume of the space grows exponentially with increase in D</center>

 ## PCA